arbakker/workshop-boundless-geocat/index.md

 ## Conclusion

-We’ve built an application for browsing 51 different census variables, using less than 51 lines of JavaScript application code, and demonstrating:
+We’ve built an application for browsing 59 different census variables, using less than 51 lines of JavaScript application code, and demonstrating:
 - SQL views provide a powerful means of manipulating data on the fly.
 - Standard deviations make for attractive visualization breaks.
 - Professionally generated color palettes are better than programmer generated ones.
 - Simple OpenLayers applications are easy to build.
 - Census data can be really, really interesting!
 - The application is easy to extend.
 With 20 more lines of code we can handle clicks and display feature information.

+## Can't get enough?

+Try to implement one of these [examples](http://openlayers.org/en/v3.0.0/examples/) in your own map.